15 Things You Need In The NICU

 Every Tiny Thing has some fantastic Crib Art!
 Whether you are looking for an inspirational quote or just a cute picture, Every Tiny Thing has it.
 Best of all, the Crib Art comes laminated and each card is double sided so you can change out the art.

 This was a tip that I saw on Pinterest and it’s been great!
 Keep all of your baby’s documents and information in an expanding file so it’s all together.
 Between a birth certificate, social security card, insurance cards, and hospital information, it’s a lot to keep up with.

 I labeled all of my tabs and paper clipped any corresponding cards (like for insurance) to the appropriate divider so they are easily accessible.

 Here are some tab label ideas: NICU Information, Birth Certificate, Social Security Card, Vaccination Records, Insurance, Medicaid, WIC, Milestone Stickers, Pamphlets, and Pediatrician Visits.

 4. Swaddle Blankets

 The nursing staff will wrap your baby’s bed in a hospital blanket, but you can bring your child’s own blankets and have them use those instead.
-We brought a pack of Scarlett’s swaddle blankets and they are used inside of her bed and as a cover on top of the isolette.
+We brought a pack of Scarlett’s swaddle blankets and they are used on her bed and as a cover on top of the isolette.
 It’s nice, and comforting, that she’s able to use something of her own while she is in the NICU.